-Using wildcards with VLOOKUP can be super useful for you.
-It can help you to look up for a value using a partial match.
+I’m sure you want to make VLOOKUP more powerful.
+Well, using wildcards with VLOOKUP can do this for you.
+It can help you to look up a value using a partial match.

 When you use a normal VLOOKUP then it will return an error #N/A which means the value is not there in the list which is absolutely right.

-In above formula, you have used an asterisk after the first name which helps VLOOKUP to lookup for a value which starts with the first name you have mentioned and rest of the value can be anything.
+In the above formula, you have used an asterisk after the first name which helps VLOOKUP to lookup up a value that starts with the first name you have mentioned and the rest of the value can be anything.

 Now in this data, you just have first names but again you are not able to get the marks.
-And, the reason is, after removing the last names the in-between space is left there.
+And the reason is, that after removing the last names the in-between space is left there.

-And now, when you trying to look up for the marks with the first name, you are again getting an error #N/A.
+And now, when you try to look up the marks with the first name, you are again getting an error #N/A.

-But yes, you can remove all these unwanted spaces by using different methods, but here our motive is to use wildcard characters with VLOOKUP to solve this problem.
+But yes, you can remove all these unwanted spaces, but here our motive is to use wildcard characters with VLOOKUP to solve this problem.

 Here also you have to use the same formula which you have used above.
-It will ignore spaces while matching a value and will return the marks with student’s first name.
+It will ignore spaces while matching a value and return the marks with the student’s first name.

-In above two examples, you have used an asterisk to perform a partial match for VLOOKUP.
-But, here in this example, we have an invoice data with the sales amount.
+In the above two examples, you have used an asterisk to perform a partial match for VLOOKUP.
+But here in this example, we have invoice data with the sales amount.

-Here is a twist, every invoice number has a prefix text “INV” in the starting.
-But, unfortunately with the invoice number which you are using to look up for the amount we don’t have that text.
+Every invoice number has a prefix text “INV” at the start.
+Unfortunately with the invoice number which you are using to look up the amount, you don’t have that text.

-And, with normal VLOOKUP it’s not possible to get sales amount.
+And with normal VLOOKUP it’s not possible to get the sales amount.